What Health Insurance Scams Should You Watch Out For?

 Charges for Service

 Health insurance agents are compensated by health insurance companies, not by their clients.
-If a salesperson is asking you for payment, find a different broker/agent.
+If a salesperson is asking you for commission compensation, you may want to find a different broker/agent.

 Getting Trustworthy Help from Nevada Insurance Enrollment